 Awards of Merit in Housing and Community Development

 The NAHRO Agency Awards Program was created to give national recognition to the achievement and innovation of NAHRO agency/organizational members throughout the country; to provide additional opportunities to inform the public of the best in housing and community development; and to create a resource bank of information on significant, innovative activities performed by housing and redevelopment agencies and community development departments.
-Since 1989, NAHRO has honored more than 5,500 programs.
+Since 1989, NAHRO has honored more than 6,000 programs.
+The awards application process opens in October and closes in January.

 Resident and Client Services -- Includes programs that enhance the lives of residents and clients: